ChaoLiou/Career/2. ltc-1412-1802/README.md

 - headless browser ui testing with Casperjs

 ### patents transfer system
-- it's a system that transfer patent information from [xmls inside a archive] to [rows inside database/tables]
+- it's a system able to transfer patent informations from [xmls inside a archive] to [rows in database/tables]
-- pros against orignal one:
+- pros against orignal one (why did I repalce the old system with this?):
   - same design pattern for every patent source of the organizations/governments
-  - will be able to debug clearly and easy to implement new patent source
+  - will be able to debug clearly and easily implement new patent source
+  - threshold knowledge is really low for new manipulators
 ```
  __________________________________________
 |Offical / Source Site released new patents|